 One of the notable changes in cruise dining experiences is the restriction on unlimited lobster tails.

+The goals of this change are two-fold: reduce food waste and control costs.
 As always, due to the behavior of a few inconsiderate individuals, all passengers end up suffering the consequences.

-4. Consult a paper daily planner
+4. Consult a Paper Daily Planner

 One thing I discovered recently is that you can still request the hard copy on some cruise lines.